apache/arrow/docs/source/python/timestamps.rst

 Arrow timestamps are stored as a 64-bit integer with column metadata to associate a time unit (e.g. milliseconds, microseconds, or nanoseconds), and an optional time zone.
-Pandas (`Timestamp`) has essentially the same representations as Arrow.
-Pandas's default time unit is nanoseconds.
+Pandas (`Timestamp`) uses a 64-bit integer represesenting nanoseconds and an optional time zone.
-Python/Pandas timestamp types without a associated time zone are referred to as "Naive".
-Python/Pandas timestamp types with an associated time zone are referred to as "Aware".
+Python/Pandas timestamp types without a associated time zone are referred to as "Time Zone Naive".
+Python/Pandas timestamp types with an associated time zone are referred to as "Time Zone Aware".

 Timestamp Conversions